 Counterattack

 Ryan locked the door, engaging the deadbolt and the chain lock.
+He looked at his wife.

-Looking at his wife, he said: "If you've got things cooking, turn them off, and stay away from the windows."
+"If you've got things cooking, turn them off, and stay away from the windows."

 He fetched his FBI satellite phone and dialed D'Marcus Mason, the Special Agent-in-charge of the Chicago FBI.
 The time was 6:25 a.m.

 "Good morning, Ryan.
 Getting an early start today?"